Learning Visual-Audio Representations for Voice-Controlled Robots: Related Works

 \subsection{End-to-end language understanding and grounding}

-Different from the conventional ASR plus NLU pipeline, the end-to-end spoken language understanding (SLU) system maps the speech directly to the speaker’s intent without translating the speech to text~\cite{serdyuk2018towards, lugosch2019speech, kim2021st}.
-The end-to-end learning avoids the intermediate errors and allows the models to fully exploit subtle information such as speaker emotion that are lost during transcription~\cite{lugosch2019speech, kim2021st}.
-Similar to a human, the end-to-end SLU system extracts high-level concepts in speech instead of understanding the speech by recognizing word by word~\cite{serdyuk2018towards}.
-However, end-to-end SLU systems are mainly used for virtual digital assistants and do not consider the complex grounding process in robotics.
+End-to-end spoken language understanding (SLU) system maps the speech directly to the speaker’s intent without translating the speech to text~\cite{serdyuk2018towards, lugosch2019speech, kim2021st}.
+The end-to-end learning avoids the intermediate errors of ASR+NLU pipeline and allows the models to fully exploit subtle information such as speaker emotion that are lost during transcription~\cite{lugosch2019speech, kim2021st}.
+However, end-to-end SLU systems are mainly used for virtual digital assistants and not robotics.

-End-to-end language grounding agents have been developed to perform tasks such as navigation~\cite{anderson2018vision,yu2018interactive}, object finding~\cite{hermann2017grounded,chaplot2018gated}, and household tasks~\cite{Shridhar2020ALFRED} according to text-based natural language instructions and visual observations.
-Our work is different from them in several aspects.
+End-to-end language grounding agents are used to perform tasks according to text-based natural language instructions and visual observations~\cite{anderson2018vision,yu2018interactive,hermann2017grounded,chaplot2018gated,Shridhar2020ALFRED}.
+Our work is different from them in two aspects.
 First, we focus on voice-controlled agents, while the above works consider text-based input which limits the potential of natural human-robot communication.
-Second, training these agents require either experts' actions at every timestep or step-by-step instructions for imitation learning~\cite{anderson2018vision,Shridhar2020ALFRED} or a carefully designed extrinsic reward function for reinforcement learning~\cite{yu2018interactive,hermann2017grounded,chaplot2018gated}.
-In contrast, our method needs neither the expert demonstrations nor extrinsic reward functions, and thus requires less efforts to improve.
+Second, training these agents require either expert demonstrations, step-by-step instructions~\cite{anderson2018vision,Shridhar2020ALFRED}, or a carefully designed extrinsic reward function~\cite{yu2018interactive,hermann2017grounded,chaplot2018gated}.
+In contrast, our method needs none of these above, and thus requires less efforts to improve in a new domain.

-Studying how an embodied agent learns and builds its own interpretation of sound commands, RSI is the first work that combines the ideas from end-to-end SLU and language grounding agents for voice-controlled robots, where the ASR, the NLU, the grounding module, and the robot control are unified as an end-to-end model~\cite{chang2020robot}.
+RSI is the first work that combines the ideas from end-to-end SLU and language grounding agents for voice-controlled robots, where the ASR, the NLU, the grounding module, and the robot control are unified as an end-to-end model~\cite{chang2020robot}.
 However, the method in \cite{chang2020robot} has limited ability to improve in different domains and generalize across different tasks and robots, as mentioned in Sec.~\ref{sec:intro}.
 In contrast, our work can be improved in a new domain and is general across tasks.